11.1.6. Threat Model for Firmware Handoff

 11.1.6.2.3.
 Threat Assessment

-From the library’s perspective, the primary asset is the sensitive data conveyed through the TL — including platform configuration data, firmware metadata, and potentially security-critical values exchanged between boot stages or execution environments.
+The primary asset is the sensitive data conveyed through the TL — including platform configuration data, firmware metadata, and potentially security-critical values exchanged between boot stages or execution environments.

-The library’s main security responsibility is to manage the TL safely and correctly, ensuring that:
+Its main security responsibility is to manage the TL safely and correctly, ensuring that:

 • Sensitive data is not corrupted, tampered with, or misrouted during processing.